usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a tuple.
+Determine if the given type is an tuple.

 ## function isListType {#Type-isListType}